revdotcom/revai-python-sdk/README.md

 ## Usage

-All you need to get started is your Access Token, which can be generated on your [Settings Page](https://www.rev.ai/settings).
-Create a client with the given Access Token:
+All you need to get started is your Access Token, which can be generated on your [AccessToken Settings Page](https://www.rev.ai/access_token).
+Create a client with the generated Access Token:

 ```python
 from rev_ai import apiclient